-Founded on the 7th of May 1888, the Bardo National Museum is considered one of the most important archaeological institutions in the Maghreb.
-It is well known for its collection of Roman mosaic panels and the museum itself is the product of redevelopment and rehabilitation of a nineteenth century Ottoman palace.
-It consists of a ground floor and two upper floors in which the museum’s objects have been grouped according to a chronological classification.
-This arrangement seeks to trace the history of Tunisia and includes the following:
+Founded on 7 May 1888, and considered one of the most important archaeological museums in the Maghreb, the Bardo National Museum is famous for its Roman mosaic panels.
+The museum resulted from the renovation of the palace of a bey (provincial governor) of the 19th century.
+It consists of a ground floor and two upper floors in which museum objects have been grouped in a chronological order that retraces the history of Tunisia.

-- A section dedicated to the Roman era.
-In addition to ceramics and jewellery, this department is known for its important collection of mosaics.
+– The Roman era.
+In addition to ceramics and jewellery, this section is known for its significant collection of mosaics.

-Within each section, the objects are grouped by type and subject.
-The mosaics are presented in the form of panels attached to the walls or are set within the floor of the palace.
-Other items are displayed in showcases.
-The museum’s statues are erected on supports or placed within wall niches.
-These objects, which constitute the museum’s permanent exhibition, are made accessible to the public through educational and cultural activities that regularly take place within the museum.
+Objects are grouped by type and material within each section.
+The mosaics are presented in wall panels or form part of the palace floor.
+Smaller objects are displayed in glass cases.
+Statues are exhibited on their stands or in wall niches.
+These collections, which comprise the museum’s permanent exhibition, are made accessible to the general public through educational and cultural activities that take place in the museum.

 On 18 March 2015, the museum was the site of an attack by an Islamist terrorist group that killed 22 people, most of them tourists.